Skip to content

 """Initialize the Framework object from lattice parameters, site labels, and coordinates.

-lattice : list
+lattice : list or array-like

 Lattice parameters as a list of six floats representing the lengths (a, b, c) and